National Pink Day is observed every year on June 23rd.

 This day should not be confused with International Day of Pink (April 14) or with Wear It Pink Day (October 23).

 There are no records of who started celebrating National Pink Day, or when this unofficial holiday was created.

-Funnily enough, while today we associate pink with femininity, that wasn't always the case.
-During the 20th century, boys were dressed in pink and girls in blue.
+Although pink is associated with feminity, It wasn't the case always.
+During the 20th century, pink was more of a masculine color and blue was more of a feminine color.
 This was because men in England wore red uniforms, and so small boys would be dressed in the paler hue of red.
-At the time, pink was seen as a stronger and more masculine color than blue.

 When pink became seen as a more feminine color, there was an unspoken rule that men shouldn't wear it.
-However, in recent years this has not been the case, and more men incorporate pink in their clothes and accessories.
+However, in recent years the stereotype has been broken, and more men incorporate pink in their clothes and accessories.

-Because there are so many shades of pink, there are many different ways to describe the color.
+- There are many different shades of pink.
 Some popular ones are blush pink, baby pink, cool pink, dusty pink, and rose.

-The different shades of pink can have a different effect on the brain.
+- The different shades of pink can have different effects on the brain.
 For example, softer pinks are known to be calming and soothing, while brighter pinks (in boxes or plates) are thought to make pastries taste better and look more appetizing.

 - The color pink was not known in China until Chinese people began interacting with Western culture.
 This is why in the Chinese language the symbol for pink means "foreign color".